rpo19/personalized_search_engine/Readme.md

 - install `elasticdump` (See
   https://github.com/elasticsearch-dump/elasticsearch-dump)

-- Ensure `elasticdump_binary` in `default.yaml` contains the correct path of the elasticdump binary.
+- Ensure `elasticdump` is available in the path or that `elasticdump_binary` in `default.yaml` contains the correct path of the elasticdump binary.

 - Locate the dump files `usertweets.json` and `retrievalbase.json`